natmegsweden/NatMEG-PD_data/textfiles/README.md

 - [ ] Subject inclusion criteria (if relevant)
 - [ ] Subject exclusion criteria (if relevant)

+The study includes 80 PD patients (age 44-85; 32 female) and 71 healthy controls (age 46-78; 46 female).
+Subjects from the patient group were recruited from the Parkinson's Outpatient Clinic, Department of Neurology, Karolinska University Hospital, Stockholm, Sweden.
+Recruitment of healthy controls was conducted via advertising or amongst spouses of PD patients.
+The criteria of inclusion for the PD group were a PD diagnosis according to the United Kingdom Parkinson's Disease Society Brain Bank Diagnostic Criteria with Hoehn and Yahr stage 1-3.
+Inclusion criteria for the control group were the absence of PD diagnosis, absence of any form of movement disorder, and no history of neurological diseases, psychiatric disorders, or epilepsy.
+Exclusion criteria for both groups were a diagnosis of major depression, dementia, history or presence of schizophrenia, bipolar disorder, epilepsy, or history of alcoholism or drug addiction according to the Diagnostic and Statistical Manual of Mental Disorders.
+(Vinding et.al.
+2022)

 ### Apparatus

 A summary of the equipment and environment setup for the